Miscellaneous Lipid Sulfates and Sulfonates

 Taurolipid C OH OH OH OH

 Marine invertebrates are a rich source of unusual lipids, including some containing taurine.
-For example, a biologically active taurine-containing lipid, termed 'irciniasulfonic acid B', was isolated from a marine sponge, Ircinia sp., and comprised 3-methyl-8-hydroxy-dec-2-enoic acid conjugated to taurine with various unusual fatty acids linked to the hydroxyl group; carteriosulfonic acids and taurospongin A are related lipids found in sponges.
+For example, irciniasulfonic acid B ', isolated from a marine sponge, Ircinia sp., comprised 3-methyl-8-hydroxy-dec-2-enoic acid conjugated to taurine with various unusual fatty acids linked to the hydroxyl group; carteriosulfonic acids and taurospongin A are related lipids found in sponges.
 In addition, compounds termed copepodamides and consisting of taurine connected by an amide linkage to isoprenoid hydroxy fatty acids, to which polyunsaturated fatty acids are linked as estolides, are produced by marine copepods (zooplankton).
 At minute concentrations, these act as a signal to bloom-forming dinoflagellates (phytoplankton) and induce production of paralytic shellfish toxins, presumably as a defence response.
 An unusual N-acyltaurine, linked to a dihydroxy acid, has been found in a sea urchin.
-The marine roseobacter species Ruegeria pomeroyi contains an analogue of the ornithine lipids in which the amine component is aminopropane sulfonic acid, a homologue of taurine, while cerilipin is a further bacterial analogue of the ornithine lipids and is discussed in that context.
+'Cerilipin' is a taurine-containing ornithine lipid from the bacterial species Gluconobacter cerinus (see our web page on lipamino acids.

 Formulae of miscellaneous taurolipids